Victor Chu

 ACM Transactions on Graphics (Proc.
 SIGGRAPH Asia 2025)

-Introduces the Rayleigh Distance, a metric quantifying phase randomness, to generate artifact-resilient holograms in optimization-based methods, such as training real-time, artifact-resilient phase retrieval networks.
+Introduces the Rayleigh Distance, a metric quantifying phase randomness, to generate artifact-resilient holograms in optimization-based methods, such as training real-time phase retrieval networks.

 Full-Color Single-Shot Holography